June 14, 2019

 As you might have heard, SAP has a new ERP suite: S/4HANA.
 While the thought of migrating your company to an entirely new ERP, or upgrading your existing ERP, may seem like bad news to some, it’s actually far from it.

-In this post, I will discuss SAP S/4HANA in more detail, exploring the unique value it creates for utilities by bridging the gap between financial and regulatory objectives, along with the benefits of using a Central Finance approach to transition to S/4.
+This article will discuss SAP S/4HANA in more detail, exploring the unique value it creates for utilities by bridging the gap between financial and regulatory objectives, along with the benefits of using a Central Finance approach to transition to S/4.

 THE GOOD NEWS